 Scholarships help to create a better world, no matter where a student ends up working and living, however, it is also known that a certain percentage of college graduates, at some point, return to their hometowns and become part of their local communities.
 As more opportunities are emerging from telecommuting and rural-sourcing, the future looks promising for those who wish live and work in our rural community.

-Although March is our annual community scholarship donation month in Toledo, the Toledo Community Scholarship Committee makes it easy for you to donate any amount, anytime during the year.
+Although March is our annual community scholarship donation month in Toledo, the Toledo Scholarship makes it easy for you to donate any amount, anytime during the year.
 In addition, a receipt for your tax records will be mailed to you after your donation is received.
 Below are several ways in which you can make a donation:

 Donate to our general community scholarship fund

 Make a donation in any amount and we will use in combination with other donations to create community scholarships.
-Funds donated “in memory” of a loved-one will be acknowledge as the “in memory” person on an award.
+Funds donated “in memory” of a loved one will be acknowledge as the “in memory” person on an award.